plasmabio/plasma/docs/install/users.rst

   ansible-playbook quotas.yml -i hosts -u ubuntu --tags discover

-The output could be similar to:
+The output will be similar to:

 .. code-block:: text